 3. Health benefits

 The young generation of homemakers is quite upbeat about eco-friendly paints today.
-Thankfully, this is the generation that does take the environment seriously and does their bit in fighting the global climate crisis we are facing.
-While natural paints do cost a tad bit more, they do balance out the extra costs in the health benefits they provide.
+Thankfully, this is the generation that does take the environment seriously and does its bit in fighting the global climate crisis we are facing.
+While natural or eco-friendly paints do cost a tad bit more, they do balance out the extra costs in the health benefits they provide.
 Being non-toxic, they do not lead to any kind of illness, normally seen with chemical-based paints.

 4. Fewer coats

 Another reason why natural paints offer a good cost advantage is that they need fewer coats for the job to be done.
-Qualitatively superior to chemical-based paints, natural paints also provide better color retention properties, better coverage with fewer coats, minimal abrasion and an extensive choice when it comes to the range of shades.
+Qualitatively superior to chemical-based paints, natural paints also provide better color retention properties, better coverage with fewer coats, minimal abrasion, and an extensive choice when it comes to the range of shades.

 5. Minimal waste

 Made from natural products, there is very little waste generation in the natural paint production process.
 In the cases of chemical-based paints, several toxic by-products are produced during manufacturing and this alone leads to the toxicity of the environment.
-A more serious concern with the same is that these toxic wastes continue to harm the natural resources for several years to come.
+A more serious concern with the same is that these toxic wastes continue to harm natural resources for several years to come.
 However, eco-friendly paints don’t come with any such bi-products.